GoneTone/genshin-impact-wish-gacha-analyzer/README_EN.md

 ## Download Software

 The software may get blocked by the anti-virus software during the installation and execution process.
-If the software cannot funtion correctly, please try disablling the anti-virus and run again, we promise this software is virus-free.
+If the software cannot function correctly, please try disabling the anti-virus and run again, we promise this software is virus-free.

 [https://github.com/GoneTone/genshin-impact-wish-gacha-analyzer/releases](https://github.com/GoneTone/genshin-impact-wish-gacha-analyzer/releases)